How to Plan a St. Paul Kitchen Remodel: A Guide to Getting It Right the First Time

 1. Think About How You Use the Space

-Before picking out tiles or lighting, it’s important to take a step back and ask: What’s working, and what’s not?
+Before picking out tiles or lighting, take a step back and ask: What’s working, and what’s not?
+Some questions to consider include:

 Do you need more storage?